TAbdiukov/CISSP-mnemonics/README.md

 Total: 5 security models to know

-* *Memorization trick 1*: Similar models come one after another in alphabetical order!
+* *Memorization trick 1*: Similarly categorizable models come one after another in alphabetical order!
 * *Memorization trick 2*: **I**ntegrity models have **I** in it, Confidentiality models do not.

 #### No-{{Action}}-Arrow models